 Work phone: (559)355-3771

 Bio: Meet Linda Davis

-Food blogger, Linda Davis, a chef and wellness advocate who lives in Madera, the center of the California’s richest agricultural valley.
-She lives with her Caesar-salad obsessed husband, Karl, whose everyday business is diagnosing illness and prescribing medication as a Physician Assistant.
+Food blogger, Linda Davis, former chef and now wellness advocate who lives in Madera, the center of the California’s richest agricultural valley.
+She lives with her Caesar-salad obsessed husband, Karl, and mischievous dog, Lady .

 Education: B.A. in Management, Organizational Development from Fresno Pacific University and Culinary Arts Advanced Certification from Fresno City College (2 year program)

 I spent my youth moving from California city to city.
 My father worked for A,T, & T, when they used to be Pacific Bell.
-As he got promoted and asked for strategic transfers, my stay-at-home Mom and 3 other siblings and I went along.
+As he got promoted and requested strategic transfers, my stay-at-home Mom and 3 other siblings and I went along.
 I attended 12 different schools before college.
-Sure, I got bullied, got tired of always trying to fit in, and making new friends who wouldn’t last for long.
-But most importantly, I learned the life lessons of being adaptable, the benefit of getting a fresh start, and making things work.
-Then, I grew up, that would definitely come in handy.
+I learned the life lessons of being adaptable, the benefit of getting a fresh start, and how to make things work.
+When I grew up, that would definitely come in handy.

-From culinary school to disastrous medical diagnoses, these are the original recipes I learned, developed, and while becoming a chef.
-Later, when I fought to regain and eventually enjoy vigorously good health, I went from seven daily medications to one, which included painful injections, this is how I created a healing and healthy diet for myself.
+Eventually, I went from culinary school to disastrous medical diagnoses.
+These are the original recipes I learned and developed, while becoming a chef.
+Later, when I fought to regain and eventually enjoy vigorously good health, I went from seven daily medications to one, which included painful injections.
+This is how I created a healing and healthy diet for myself.
 And how you can, too.

 Maybe I’m Like You

 Like many Americans, my struggles included obesity, hypertension, high cholesterol and diabetes.
 When 3 close family members suffered from cancer in one year, I knew I had to get serious about my own health!
 If you want to get serious about yours, let me show you how…

 Along the way